What's next for Kashmir 2 years after losing semi-autonomy? | DW | 05.08.2021

 "With the fact that Article 370 has been abrogated, integration of Jammu and Kashmir within India is something that is unlikely to change, no matter what pressure is brought from outside.
 There isn't any great pressure internally.
 There is disquiet, but very little overt dissent," he told DW.

-"There is not going to be any power on earth which can make the Modi government undo its decision," Shah from the Observer Research Foundation said.
+"There is not going to be any power on Earth which can make the Modi government undo its decision," said Shah from the Observer Research Foundation.

 "Unless there is tremendous international pressure from the United Nations Security Council, from India's allies in Europe, the UK and the US, I don't think that the new status quo is going to change," he added.

-Economic development and improved security in Jammu and Kashmir were touted by the BJP as the objective behind scrapping Article 370.
+Economic development and improved security in Jammu and Kashmir were touted by Modi's Bharatiya Janata Party as the objective behind scrapping Article 370.
 However, two years later, experts say development has been minimal.

 "The larger developmental agenda, the idea that the region would be transformed because the central government will have direct control over it, that promise to Kashmir just remains a promise," former government adviser Mattoo said.